linusmossberg/button-mosaic/README.md

 ___

 The reproduced paintings and photos are all in the public domain, but some of the source images of buttons are licensed under the share-alike license CC BY-NC-SA 2.0.
-The reproduced images above are therefore licensed under:
+The reproduced images are therefore licensed under:

 <https://creativecommons.org/licenses/by-nc-sa/4.0/>